tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/FMU.md

 ./build-ECI4FOAM.sh && ./Allwmake
 ```

-Then the GeN-Foam project can be build as usual.
+Then the GeN-Foam project can be built as usual.

 ## Features